-“One of America’s finest pieces of architecture.”
+“One of America’s finest pieces of historic architecture.”

 3380 Ashley River Road

-City Directories and History: Drayton Hall is without question one of the finest of all surviving plantation houses in America.
+Drayton Hall is without question one of the finest of all surviving plantation houses in America.
 Its early date, 1738-42, makes its architectural sophistication all the more remarkable.
 It is far in advance of the great Virginia Georgian plantation houses for which those of South Carolina have a natural affinity.
 Because Drayton Hall has been barely touched with “improvement” in the ensuing 200 years, it remains for us one of the most treasured of eighteenth century structures.
 John Drayton, a member of the King’s Council, acquired the land on which Drayton Hall was built in 1738.
 Perhaps because of their relatively comfortable position in South Carolina society at this early date, the Drayton’s were able to

 Image courtesy of: The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Photography Collection, New York Public Library.
 Collection of images and prints of Charleston, S.C.